 Overnight parking is permitted in Lots #3 and #4 and with permission from the Public Safety department.
 Overnight parking is strictly prohibited in all lots for any vehicle that is specifically designed, equipped, and/or used for sleeping.
 Sleeping or Staying overnight on campus in any vehicle is not permitted.

-Motorcycle parking is located in the first row (closest to the building) of Lot #3 just off of the main driveway.
+Motorcycle parking is located in Lot #2 in front of the Fine Arts entrance and in the first row (closest to the building) of Lot #3 just off of the main driveway.

 If you receive a ticket and feel it is not valid, the appeals process is as follows:

 - Go to the Public Safety Office and fill out an Appeals form or download an appeals form from our website: Parking Citation Appeal Form

 - Return your appeal in a timely manner in order to eliminate possible late fees.
 Ticket must be appealed with in ten (10) business days of when it was written.

 - Appeals will be reviewed and decided by the Student Rights and Responsibilities Board, which is governed by the Code of Conduct.

 - You will be notified in writing as to the decision of the Student Rights and Responsibilities Board.